 The peacock mantis shrimp earned it’s nickname due to the fact that it can punch its victims, with its dactyl clubs as fast as a .22 caliber rifle!
-These fists of fury are spring loaded and able to accelerate from a resting position at over 50 mph, delivering a force of over 1,500 newtons!
+These fists of fury are spring loaded and able to accelerate, from a resting position, to over 50 mph, delivering a force of over 1,500 newtons!
 That’s enough to smash through even the toughest crab and clam shells.

 8.)
 Much to the disdain of new fish hobbyists, these shrimp have punched holes in aquarium glass while excavating and hunting.

 10.)
-Peacock and other mantis shrimp are monogamous and can stay with the same partner for up to 20 years.
+Peacocks and other mantis shrimps are monogamous and can stay with the same partner for up to 20 years.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!